ibm-cloud-docs/satellite/getting-started.md

 {: #create-location}

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click **Create location**.
+2. Enter a name and an optional description for your location.
-2. Select the {{site.data.keyword.cloud_notm}} multizone metro city that you want to use to manage your location.
+3. Select the {{site.data.keyword.cloud_notm}} multizone metro city that you want to use to manage your location.
+For more information about why you must select a multizone metro city, see [Understanding supported {{site.data.keyword.cloud_notm}} regions in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
-3. Enter a name and an optional description for your location, and click **Create location**.
+4. Click **Create location**.
 When you create the location, a location master is deployed to one of the zones that are located in the multizone metro city that you selected.
-During this process, the **State** of the location shows `Unknown`.
+That process might take w rew minutes to complete.
 4. Wait for the master to be fully deployed and the location **State** to change to `action required`.